 In 2000, Miguel joined the Daniels Fund in Denver, Colorado.
 As a senior program officer concentrating on education in Colorado and New Mexico, Miguel saw how access to health care and quality education are naturally linked – an observation reinforced by the impacts of the coronavirus pandemic.
-Miguel’s ardent belief in community-informed grantmaking, and his desire to help address inequities exacerbated by public health crises, brought him to his role as a senior program officer focused on adult recovery and early childhood social emotional programs.
+Miguel’s ardent belief in community-informed grant making, and his desire to help address inequities exacerbated by public health crises, brought him to his role as a senior program officer focused on adult recovery and early childhood social emotional programs.
 Bolstered by more than twenty years of experience in education and philanthropy, Miguel joined the Colorado Health Foundation’s philanthropy team in 2020 where he manages the priority areas of adult recovery and early childhood social emotional development.
 Miguel grew up in a variety of neighborhoods across the Denver-metro area but has called Aurora home since the early 1980s.
 Strongly influenced by his Chicano and Korean heritage, he is proud of his achievements as a first-generation college graduate.
 Miguel actively engages with his local community as an education advocate and charter school board member.

 When he’s not teaching his eight-year-old daughter to skateboard, or showing her his favorite ‘70’s kung fu movies, he’s probably learning how to play her latest favorite video game.
 Miguel’s family loves to take neighborhood bike rides and hike in the mountains in the summer.
 Miguel says life is good when he is surrounded by family, laughing and going on an adventure.

-Bernard McCune is the Senior Executive Director of Career and College Success with Denver Public Schools.
+Bernard McCune is the Executive Director of Athletics and Activities with Denver Public Schools.
 Bernard returned to DPS in 2019 from RootED -- a philanthropic organization in Denver dedicated to a quality public education for all students -- where he served as a founding partner and Chief Portfolio and Talent Officer.
 Prior to joining RootED, Bernard served the Oakland Unified School District as Deputy Chief of Post- Secondary Readiness, providing leadership for district schools, principal supervisors and principals implementing college and career initiatives.
 Bernard held a similar role in DPS from 2012-14 as the head of the Office of College and Career Readiness, developing strategies that led to increased achievement in graduation rates, Advanced Placement, concurrent enrollment and the growth of career and technical education.

 Bernard spent nearly a decade working in Chicago Public Schools, where he teamed with then-Superintendent Arne Duncan to create what became a national model for increasing college access and success among low-income students, and with then-Senator Barack Obama to increase federal funding for district initiatives that increase post-secondary readiness and success.

-Advisory Board Member
+Board Member & Alumni Partner